The 5 most common barriers to a website

 Mit unserer kostenlosen PDF-Checkliste erhalten Sie einen ersten strukturierten Überblick über Handlungsbedarf und Prioritäten.
 Für alles Weitere stehen wir Ihnen als spezialisierter Partner für digitale Barrierefreiheit zur Seite.

-But how do I get started?
+How do I get started?

 Do you want to develop sustainable digital projects?